-A superb singing male Yellow Warbler at Point Pelee by Lee Dingain.
+A singing male Yellow Warbler, an image captured at Point Pelee by Lee Dingain.

 A rare image of an American Woodcock, captured at Magee Marsh by Francesco Veronesi.